Orderings of k-Markov Numbers: Tools

 For example, the continued fraction $[3,2,2]$ is equal to the rational number $\frac{17}{5}$, from which we see that the snake graph in Figure \ref{fig:SnakeGraphAndPosetExample} has 17 perfect matchings.

 Cluster variables are Laurent polynomials in two variables.
 Computing one of these variables in terms of snake graphs can be done by putting the set of perfect matchings into a partial order.
-The resulting poset turns out to be a distributive lattice, and its underlying poset of join-irreducible elements is a \emph{fence poset}; see \cite[Theorem 5.4]{musiker2013bases}.
+The resulting poset turns out to be a distributive lattice, and its underlying poset of join-irreducible elements is a \emph{fence poset} \cite[Theorem 5.4]{musiker2013bases}.
 A fence poset is a poset whose Hasse diagram is a path graph.
-In other words, a fence poset $\calP$ on $h$ elements, denoted $\calP(1),\ldots,\calP(h)$, is a poset is of the form
+In other words, a fence poset $\calP$ on $h$ elements, denoted $\calP(1),\ldots,\calP(h)$, is a poset which is either of the form or the result of flipping every relation.

 Notice that by our indexing, an element $\calP(i)$ only has cover relations with $\calP(i-1)$ and $\calP(i+1)$, when these elements exist.
 We refer to this as a \emph{chronological labeling}, as in \cite{banaian2024skein}.
 See the fence poset on the right in Figure \ref{fig:SnakeGraphAndPosetExample}.
 We use boxes to denote the use of chronological labeling and to distinguish these from other labels which will be used in later sections.